 He is the author of A Hacked World Order: How Nations Fight, Trade, Maneuver, and Manipulate in a Digital Age which was published by Public Affairs.
 The Wall Street Journal wrote, “[Adam Segal] gives us plenty of reasons to wonder how long global powers will keep from going ânuclearâ in cyberspace.”
 His previous book, Advantage: How American Innovation Can Overcome the Asian Challenge, was a look at the technological rise of Asia.

-Before coming to CFR, Dr. Segal was an arms control analyst for the China Project at the Union of Concerned Scientists, where he wrote about missile defense, nuclear weapons, and Asian security issues.
+Before coming to CFR, Adam was an arms control analyst for the China Project at the Union of Concerned Scientists, where he wrote about missile defense, nuclear weapons, and Asian security issues.
 He has been a visiting scholar at the Massachusetts Institute of Technology’s Center for International Studies, the Shanghai Academy of Social Sciences, and Tsinghua University in Beijing.

 His articles have appeared in the Financial Times, The Economist, Foreign Policy, The Wall Street Journal, and Foreign Affairs and he is frequently called on to comment on issues of cyber security and China policy.
 He currently writes for the blog, “Net Politics.”